carpentries/instructor-training/_extras/glossary.md

     See also *short-term memory*.

 *   **Mental Model**:
+    A representation of a person's knowledge and thought processes about a topic or domain.

 *   **Minute Cards**:
     A feedback technique in which learners spend a minute writing one